Diet gurus, talking heads on TV, government food pyramids, and your friend who lost 20 pounds…

 How do your genes play a role in which diet to choose?
 Well, they actually may play more of a role in which diet to eliminate…

-Saturated fat consumption is tied to increased risk of heart disease for people with certain genetic variants.
+Saturated fat consumption is tied to an increased risk of heart disease for people with certain genetic variants.
 So a diet high in saturated fat, such as Paleo or keto, might not be a great long-term solution for some people depending on their genes.
 Read Saturated Fat and Your Genes and check your genetic data to see if you are at risk.

 Fasting or a ketogenic diet is counter-indicated for people carrying genetic mutations that decrease their ability to burn fatty acids for energy.
 Check out Short Chain Acyl-CoA Dehydrogenase Deficiency and Medium Chain Acyl-CoA Dehydrogenase Deficiency to see if you carry one of those mutations.